10 Useful Tips for When Your VPN Speed Is Slow

 1. Pick the Right Server Location

-Let’s say you want to use a VPN to get around certain routing-related issues that are killing your latency in online video games.
-Connecting to a VPN can change how your data is routed across the internet, thus bypassing problems like intermediary network outages.
-(Learn more about how the internet works.)
+Let’s say you’re using VPN to get around certain routing-related issues that are reducing latency in online games.
+Connecting to a VPN changes how your data is routed across the internet, thus bypassing problems like intermediary network outages.

 Suppose you’re in New York and you’re playing a game whose server is also located in New York.
-Normally your data travels to the server using the fastest path, then returns to you on the fastest path, resulting in a latency of maybe 20 milliseconds.
+Normally your data travels to the server using the fastest path, then returns to you on the fastest path.
+Latency is maybe 20 milliseconds (ms).

 VPNs can use different security protocols for encrypting the data that passes through.
 Not all VPN services support all protocols, but many of the standard ones are supported widely.

 The thing about encryption is that it can be computationally expensive.
-Every single bit of data that leaves your device needs to get encrypted, and every single bit of data that comes back in needs to be decrypted.
+Every single bit of data that leaves your device must be encrypted; every single bit of data received must be decrypted.
 The stronger the encryption, the more computational power you’ll need.

-3. Don’t Set Up VPN on Your Router
+5. Don’t Set Up a VPN on Your Router

 Always go with the latter option.

-Generally speaking, UDP is much faster than TCP.
-What’s the difference?
-Well, TCP needs to establish a connection between two endpoints (you and a website, for example) and then constantly check to see that all data was successfully received at the destination.
-UDP just shoots data into the internet and doesn’t care to check if it arrived where it needed to.
+TCP needs to establish a connection between two endpoints (e.g. you and a website) and confirm all data was successfully received at the destination.
+UDP just sends data across the internet without any checks.

 Also note that your ISP might detect and throttle TCP traffic over VPN.
-This is more common than you might think because a lot of people use VPN for media streaming and torrenting, both of which typically use TCP.
-Switching to UDP might help with speed, but could result in a more unstable connection.
+This is more common than you might think because a lot of people use VPNs for media streaming and torrenting.
+Both typically use TCP.
+Switching to UDP might help with speed but could result in a more unstable connection.
 Experiment and see for yourself.

 Switching from Wi-Fi to wired might help with speeds in some cases.